othrif/notes/content/linux/basics/zip_and_unzip_files.md

 ---
-title: "Zip And Unzip Files"
+title: "Zip Files and send over ssh"
 author: "Othmane Rifki"
 date: 2020-04-12T14:41:32+02:00
 description: "How to zip and unzip files using the Linux command line."